eslint/eslint/docs/developer-guide/nodejs-api.md

 }
 ```

 The top-level report object has a `results` array containing all linting results for files that had warnings or errors (any files that did not produce a warning or error are omitted).
+Each file result includes:

+* `filePath` - Path to the given file.
+* `messages` - Array containing the result of calling `linter.verify()` on the given file.
+* `errorCount` and `warningCount` - The exact number of errors and warnings respectively on the given file.
+* `source` - The source code for the given file.
+This property is omitted if this file has no errors/warnings or if the `output` property is present.
-Each file result includes the `filePath`, a `messages` array, `errorCount`, `warningCount`, and optionally `output`.
-The `messages` array contains the result of calling `linter.verify()` on the given file.
-The `errorCount` and `warningCount` give the exact number of errors and warnings respectively on the given file.
-The `output` property gives the source code for the file with as many fixes applied as possible, so you can use that to rewrite the files if necessary.
+* `output` - The source code for the given file with as many fixes applied as possible, so you can use that to rewrite the files if necessary.
+This property is omitted if no fix is available.

 The top-level report object also has `errorCount` and `warningCount` which give the exact number of errors and warnings respectively on all the files.

+**Please note**: the `source` property will be removed from the linting messages returned in `messages` in an upcoming breaking release.
+If you depend on this property, you should now use the top-level `source` or `output` properties instead.

 Once you get a report object, it's up to you to determine how to output the results.
 Fixes will not be automatically applied to the files, even if you set `fix: true` when constructing the `CLIEngine` instance.
 To apply fixes to the files, call [`outputFixes`](#outputfixes).